dorsh97/World-of-Games/README.md

 ## Manual Testing

-You can also test the Flask app manually from the 'Utilities' folder.
+You can also perform end-to-end testing of the Flask app manually from the Utilities folder.

 ```bash
 cd Utilities